842 Route 25A, Northport, NY 11768

 When one spouse files for bankruptcy, it may affect the other spouse’s assets.
 The actual effects of filing for bankruptcy and the effects on assets are complicated and should be discussed with your matrimonial and bankruptcy attorney.

 If you are considering filing for divorce, contact David Badanes and the Badanes Law Office at 631-239-1702, email at email@example.com or visit our web site: www.dbnylaw.com.
-The Badanes Law Office has offices in Northport, Garden City, Brooklyn and Manhattan.
+The Badanes Law Office has offices in Northport and Uniondale.

 Please like us on Facebook to get important legal news, tips and articles.